Parasjeet1000/Mental-Health-AI-Companion-App/README.md

 # 💬Mental Health AI Companion

 A real-time, agentic AI system that responds empathetically to user emotions using a local large language model (LLM), and enhances emotional support through dynamic lighting and breathing guidance.
+The application is able to chnage the light of compatible Govee lighting models based on the users current mood and provides breathing guidance through the lights.

 Note: This application was tested with Govee Glide Lively RGBIC Wall Lights (H610A)
 ---